German Fishing Licence & Examination

-Fishing base sorted out, we moved in and I started checking out the requirements for permits and licensing, and found that as a visitor, I could get a license allowing me to fish for four weeks.
+Fishing base sorted out, we moved in and I started checking out the requirements for permits and licensing.
+As a visitor, I could get a license allowing me to fish for four weeks.
 That was great, but we intended staying for five months, what about the rest of the time?
-The answer was clear, visitors four weeks only per year, if I wanted to fish the rest of the season I would have to take and pass the State Fishing Examination.
-This was a six-day course, over three weekends, with the State Examination to be held centrally.
+The answer was clear, if I wanted to fish the rest of the season I would have to take and pass the State Fishing Examination.
+This was a six-day course, over three weekends, with the State Examination held centrally.
 Although I consider myself quite knowledgeable, I realized that I would have to do some studying over the winter before attempting to join the course, even if only to be able to identify the fish in the German language.

 Requirements of the Licence

-It was soon clear to me that just knowing most of the species of fish was insufficient, it was necessary to be able to identify all of the species and sub-species of fish, including those we do not normally try to catch, from the humble stickleback upwards.
+It was soon clear to me that just knowing most of the species of fish was insufficient.
+It was necessary to be able to identify all of the species and sub-species of fish.
+This included those we do not normally try to catch, from the humble stickleback upwards.
 If that was not enough, Bavaria and the Donau region have species of fish not found elsewhere.
-Further, it was not only necessary to be able to identify the fish from a picture, it was also necessary to be able to identify them from a written description and identify its habitat and feeding habits.
-This was only one section of the examination – ‘Fish Science’ or Ichthyology – the scientific study of different aspects of various fish species, including history, behavior, growth patterns, and their place in the ecosystems.
-There were four other sections to be studied:
+Further, it was not sufficient to be able to identify the fish from a picture.
+It was also necessary to be able to identify them from a written description and identify its habitat and feeding habits.
+This was only one section of the examination – ‘Fish Science’ or Ichthyology.
+This is the scientific study of various fish species, including history, behaviour, growth patterns, and their place in the ecosystems.
+There were four other sections for study:

 - Hydrology or Water Science

-The scientific study of the movement, distribution, and quality of water, including the water cycle, water resources and environmental watershed sustainability.
+The scientific study of the movement, distribution, and quality of water.
+This includes the water cycle, water resources and environmental watershed sustainability.

 - Protection & care of Fishing Waters & fish breeding

 - Fishing gear, fishing practices, treatment of fish caught